Jevrem Grujić: Family and legacy

-Jevrem Grujić and his wife Jelena had three children: a son, Slavko, and two daughters, Miroslava (Mirka) and Stana.
-Dr Slavko Grujić earned his doctorate at the Sorbonne in Paris and held prominent roles as Serbian Undersecretary for Foreign Affairs and diplomat, serving in Athens, Petrograd, Washington, and London, where he died.
-He married the American Mabel Dunlop Grujić, who significantly contributed to humanitarian efforts by raising funds and establishing aid initiatives for Serbian soldiers fighting on the Salonika front.
-Through the efforts of Slavko and Mabel Grujić, the Belgrade University Library “Svetozar Marković” was built, funded by a $100,000 donation from the Carnegie Endowment for International Peace.
+Jevrem and his wife Jelena had a son Slavko and daughters Miroslava - Mirka and Stana.
+Dr Slavko Grujić received his doctorate at the Sorbonne in Paris, was Serbian Undersecretary for Foreign Affairs then a diplomat in Athens, Petrograd, ambassador in Washington and London where he died.
+He was married to American Mable Dunlop Grujić.
+She raised money and helped set up several aid funds for the Serbian soldiers fighting on the Salonika front.
+It was through the effort of Slavko and Mabel Grujić that the Belgrade University Library “Svetozar Marković” was built when Carnegie Endowment for International Peace agreed to approve a $100,000 gift to the Serbian government to build a "Carnegie library" in Belgrade.

-Stana married Stevan Ćurčić and had two daughters, Jelena and Milica.
-Jelena later married diplomat Milan Milojević, with whom she had two daughters, Milica and Milena.
-Milica married Vukašin Šećerović and had two sons, Milan and Lazar, while Milena married Milivoje Naumović, son of Mihailo Naumović.
+Stana married Stevan Ćurčić and had daughters Jelena and Milica.
+Jelena married diplomat Milan Milojević and had daughters Milica and Milena.
+Milica married Vukašin Šećerović and had sons Milan and Lazar, and Milena married Milivoje Naumović, son of Mihailo Naumović.

-Jevrem Grujić’s legacy extends beyond his family to the cultural and historical significance of Jevrem Grujić's House.
-This neo-Renaissance single-storey villa, built in 1896, was recognised in 1961 as a cultural property and later designated as a cultural property of great importance to the Republic of Serbia in 1979.
-(Note: Since the house had not been confiscated by the communist regime, its original legacy has been kept intact over the past two centuries.)
+For its cultural, historical, architectural and townscape value, Jevrem Grujić's House, a single-story family villa, built-in neo-Renaissance style in 1896, was designated a cultural property in 1961, and a cultural property of great importance to the Republic of Serbia in 1979.
+(Note: Since the house had not been confiscated by the communist regime, its original legacy has been kept intact, over the past two centuries.)